 There are many variables you can change to create the perfect vaping experience, but nicotine is the first thing to consider when transitioning from cigarettes.
-More specifically, should you choose Freebase or Nicotine Salt?
-And which is the right nicotine strength for you?

 It’s important to note that everyone is different and listening to your body is the best way to know if a particular style or strength of nicotine is working effectively.
 With that said, looking at some commonly used guidelines is a great place to start.